SUSE/machinery/docs/Filtering-Design.md

 #### General filter storage format

 Filters are stored as JSON.
-With are specified per command.
+Filter criteria are specified per command.
 An example would be:

 ```json
 "inspect": [